Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both informed clues are highly specific and distinct, directly pointing to 'The Legend of Zelda: Breath of the Wild' through unique elements like 'awakens after a long slumber, setting out to save a princess and a kingdom' and 'sprawling landscapes...explore them freely', without using any forbidden words from the answer.
+The informed clues are exceptionally strong and specific.
+Clues like 'awakens after a long slumber,' 'save a princess and a kingdom,' 'interact with the environment, encouraging resourcefulness and creative solutions,' 'experiment with different abilities, using them creatively,' and 'dynamic world has weather effects' are highly unique to The Legend of Zelda: Breath of the Wild and provide distinct, precise details without using any restricted words.
+They guide players very clearly to the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer